 - Hypovolemia (depletion of blood volume often caused by trauma or severe burns)

-Here are some of the common symptoms of dehydration:
+Here are some of the common signs of dehydration:

 - Extreme thirst

 - Irregular heartbeat

 - Lightheadedness and fatigue